BCDevOps/developer-experience/apps/artifactory/DEVHUB-README.md

 # Using Artifactory

-## Artifactory: What It Does and What It Doesn't.
+## Artifactory: What it is, and What it isn't

 Artifactory is an artifact repository by JFrog.
 The software documentation can be found here: https://www.jfrog.com/confluence/display/RTF/Welcome+to+Artifactory